Vyral/base-template/_posts/2019-11-15-income-limits-for-usda-loans-have-changed.md

 {% include youtube.html %}

-USDA loans represent a fantastic opportunity for homebuyers.
-After a recent change, more and more people can qualify for them.
+<p style="text-align:center;"><em>USDA loans represent a fantastic opportunity for homebuyers.
+After a recent change, more and more people can qualify for them.</em></p>

 There have been some recent changes to USDA loan programs that we wanted to make sure you knew about today.